 Home sales surged 52% ahead of the previous month but were 11% behind the number that closed during April of last year.

-The month’s median price edged up 1% over the previous month as was 10% higher than the median price for July of last year.
+The month’s median price was 2% higher than the previous month and 11% higher than the median price for April of last year.

 *WWMLS WA Data